Bibliography

 Shakespeare Research References

 Bach, Rebecca Ann.
 Birds and Other Creatures in Renaissance Literature.
-New York: Routledge, 2018.
+Routledge, 2018.

 Geikie, Archibald.
 The Birds of Shakespeare.
-Glasgow: James Maclehose and Sons, 1916.
+James Maclehose and Sons, 1916.

 Harting, James Edmund.
 The Birds of Shakespeare.
-London: J. Van Voorst, 1871.
+J. Van Voorst, 1871.

 Kinney, Arthur.
 The Birds and Beasts of Shakespeare.
-Easthampton: Cheloniidae Press, 1990.
+Cheloniidae Press, 1990.

 McColley, Diane Kelsey.
 Poetry and Ecology in the Age of Milton and Marvell.
-Farnham: Ashgate, 2007.
+Ashgate, 2007.

 Remmert, Volker.
 Picturing the Scientific Revolution.
-Philadelphia: Saint Josephs University Press, 2011.
+Saint Joseph's University Press, 2011.

 Schmidt, Alexander.
 Shakespeare Lexicon and Quotation Dictionary.
-New York: Dover, 1971.
+Dover, 1971.

 Thiselton-Dyer, Thomas Firminger.
 Folk-Lore of Shakespeare.
-New York: Harper & Brothers, 1884.
+Harper & Brothers, 1884.

 Turberville, George.
-Book of Falconrie, 1575.
-Held by British Library.
+The Book of Falconrie.
+1575.
+Held by the British Library.

 Chop Bard by Ehren Ziegler and Shannon Sneedse